vanderbilt-redcap/api-sync-module/README.md

 The following columns should contain form/event names used in source projects.
 When importing data, the module tries to find form/event names listed in the source columns.
 If a match is found, the name in the data is translated to the name in the first column.

-An example project configured with the following table would convert the form names "Primera Forma" or "Первая форма" to "First Form" and "Otra Form" or "Другая форма" to "Another Form"
+An example project configured with the following table would convert the form names "Primera Forma" or "A 'chiad Fhoirm" to "First Form" and "Otra Form" or "Foirm eile" to "Another Form"

 ![Configuring import translations](/readme/import_forms.PNG)